ZezFuture/TexAdiff/README.md

 # TexAdiff
-code for Remote Sensing Image Super-Resolution for Imbalanced Textures: A Texture-Aware Diffusion Framework.
+Code for Remote Sensing Image Super-Resolution for Imbalanced Textures: A Texture-Aware Diffusion Framework.

 The paper is accepted by CVPR.

 The code will be released before April 10.